resel143/Flutterapps/README.md

 # Flutterapp
-This repo contains flutter app made by reshul
+This repo contains flutter app made by d